siscia/easy-hire/_draft/pyspider.md

 In this way when you are waiting for the network to get your html page, at the same time you are extracting useful information from the previous pages.

-The function `all()` decide if run subprocess or thread and then invoke all the necessary function inside a different thread/subprocess.
+The function `all()` decides if run subprocess or thread and then invokes all the necessary functions inside a different thread/subprocess.

-At this point the required number of thread are spawned for any of the logical piece of the crawler, including the webui.
+At this point the required number of threads are spawned for any of the logical piece of the crawler, including the webui.

 When we finish and close the webui we will close each thread in a nice and clean way.